KozlovKV/game-life/docs/_docs.md

 `NUM 5` / `Space` - change state of selected cell

-3. When you have set initial field state press button "Simulation switch" and observe evolution!
+3. When you have set initial field state press button "Simulation switch" and observe evolution! **You can stop simulation and edit field at any time.
+But if CPU cursor has processed some cells you would get half-counted generation**

 <img width="80%" src="./how-to-play.png">